← Back to Blog

 • Even if you only capture 1% of those, that's 500 backlinks

-Compare that to traditional SEO link building, where getting 50 quality backlinks might take months of outreach.
+Compare that to traditional SEO link building, where getting 50 quality backlinks might take months of outreach, relationship building, and often creating guest content for other publications.

 You've already done the hard work.
 You created the photos.
 People are using them.
 The backlinks are just waiting to be claimed.